Evidence for a Damped Millisecond Quasi-Periodic Structure in a Fast Radio Burst: Amplitude decay analysis

 \section{Amplitude decay analysis}

-The pulse amplitudes from the Gaussian fits exhibit a peak at the third component, followed by a monotonic decrease.
-We modeled this amplitude evolution using an exponential decay function:
+{The pulse amplitudes from the Gaussian fits rise during the first two components, reach a maximum at the third component, and then decrease monotonically.
+We therefore modeled the post-peak amplitude evolution, from the third to the eighth component, using an exponential decay function:

 where $A_0$ is the amplitude and $\tau_{\rm amp}$ is the decay constant.
+The first two components were not included in the baseline decay fit, because they correspond to the rising phase before the burst maximum rather than to the subsequent damping phase.
+Physically, these early components may represent the initial triggering or energy-injection stage, whereas the post-peak components trace the relaxation of the pulse amplitudes.
+When the first two components are included, the exponential-decay fit is no longer significant, with \(p=0.73\), corresponding to only \(0.34\sigma\), and the fit quality becomes substantially worse.
+This supports the interpretation that the exponential model describes only the post-peak damping-like envelope, rather than the full amplitude evolution from the initial rise to the decay.

 The best-fit value of $\tau_{\rm amp} = 2.24\pm0.06$ pulses was determined via least-squares fitting.
-To evaluate its significance, we generated 100,000 mock amplitude sequences drawn from a uniform distribution and applied the same fitting procedure.
+To evaluate the significance of the decreasing amplitude envelope, we generated 100,000 mock amplitude sequences drawn from a uniform distribution and applied the same post-peak fitting procedure.
 Only 0.0016 of simulations produced a better exponential fit, corresponding to a significance of approximately $3.2\sigma$.

+We emphasize that this null-hypothesis test does not by itself prove that an exponential decay is the unique possible model.
+The exponential form was adopted as a physically motivated phenomenological description of a damped amplitude envelope.
+To test whether other simple decreasing trends can describe the data comparably well, we also fitted the post-peak amplitudes with linear-decay and power-law-decay models.
+The exponential-decay model gives $\chi^2=71.221$ and $\chi^2_\nu=17.805$.
+In comparison, the linear-decay model gives $\chi^2=286.580$ and $\chi^2_\nu=71.645$, while the power-law-decay model gives $\chi^2=114.193$ and $\chi^2_\nu=28.548$.
+Thus, among the simple monotonic decay models tested, the exponential model provides the best phenomenological description of the post-peak amplitude evolution.}

 We note that the similar fast-rise and exponential-decay morphologies have also been recently reported in a Galactic radio burst in the Carina nebula \cite{rajwade2025carina}, suggesting that such temporal envelopes may be a more generic signature of magnetospheric relaxation processes.